-Pason acquired Intelligent Wellhead Systems Inc. on January 1, 2024.
-Achieving the benefits of acquisitions depends in part on having the acquired business perform as expected, successfully consolidating functions, retaining key employees and customer relationships, and integrating operations and procedures in a timely and efficient manner.
-Business transactions may expose Pason to additional risks, including: difficulties in integrating administrative, financial reporting, operational and information systems and managing newly-acquired operations; difficulties in maintaining uniform standards, controls, procedures and policies through all of the Company's operations; entry into markets in which Pason has little or no direct prior experience; difficulties in retaining key employees of the acquired operations; disruptions to Pason's ongoing business; and diversion of management time and resources.
+Pason completed the IWS Acquisition on January 1, 2024.
+Achieving the benefits of acquisitions depends in part on the acquired business performing as expected, successfully consolidating functions, retaining key employees and customer relationships, and integrating operations and procedures in a timely and efficient manner.
+Business transactions may expose Pason to additional risks, including: difficulties in integrating administrative, financial reporting, operational and information systems and managing newlyacquired operations; difficulties in maintaining uniform standards, controls, procedures and policies through all of the Company's operations; entry into markets in which Pason has little or no direct prior experience; difficulties in retaining key employees of the acquired operations; disruptions to Pason's ongoing business; and diversion of management time and resources.
 Any of the foregoing could adversely affect the Corporation's financial condition and results of operations.